ymb812/reklama_bot/README.md

-# Bot with admin-panel is entrypoint for course
+# Bot with admin-panel is for buyers and sellers interactionsy